Brazilian banker Moise Safra dies at 79, sources says

-SAO PAULO (Reuters) - Moise Y. Safra, a member of the Safra family of financiers, who for over half a century have catered to an affluent clientele spanning from São Paulo to New York and Monte Carlo, died on Friday of a heart attack, two sources with knowledge of the situation said.
+SAO PAULO, June 15 (Reuters) - Moise Y. Safra, a member of the Safra family of financiers, who for over half a century have catered to an affluent clientele spanning from São Paulo to New York and Monte Carlo, died on Friday of a heart attack, two sources with knowledge of the situation said.
 He was 79.

 One of the sources said Moise, the second of the three Safra brothers who founded the Safra Group in the mid-1950s in São Paulo, had been under observation at the Hospital Israelita Albert Einstein for a few days.
 The financier had struggled with Parkinson’s Disease in recent years, said the source, who was not allowed to discuss the matter publicly.